CMTA/CMTAT_Solana/README.md

 CMTAT Solidity version allows to restrict transactions to a predefined list of approved wallet addresses, known as a **whitelist/allowlist**.
 This is done through a specific deployment version (`CMTAT Allowlist`) or through the RuleEngine (e.g. `RuleWhitelist`) .

-With Solana, this is done by enabling the extension `Default Account State` at the creation of the token.
+On Solana, this is done by enabling the extension `Default Account State` at the creation of the token.

 ### Command line